A5-A5/A/README.md

 # Let's explain our robot Strategy in Game Field

 ## Balance and Navigation Control
-When the game starts, the robot uses the *balance sensor (Gyro)* to reset and maintain its balance while moving forward or turning right or left.
-The *RP Lidar*, installed at the front of the robot, helps prevent collisions with walls or columns.
+When the game starts, the robot uses the *balance sensor (**Gyro**)* to reset and maintain its balance while moving forward or turning right or left.
+The **RPLIDAR**, installed at the front of the robot, helps prevent collisions with walls or columns.

 - If the Lidar detects that the robot is moving away from a wall, it sends a command to the *Raspberry Pi* to approach the wall.
 - Conversely, if the robot gets too close to a wall, the Lidar instructs it to move away to a safe distance.